-Why Gmail Dark Mode is the Missing Piece in Gmail?
+Why Gmail Dark Mode is so important?

 Dark mode can reduce eye strain, allow you to be more productive, and, most importantly, give you another layer of protection for your eyes.
 As we are spending more and more time in front of the screen, our eyes suffer the most out of this.
 Obviously, there is no turning back; we will be spending most of our waking hours staring at screens.
 Thus something must be done to lift the heavy burden we are putting on our eyesight.

 The fact is that we are sending more and more emails, and pretty much all communication is done via email.
 E-mail is one of those online activities that can literally eat up half of your day.
 This is why improving how you handle email is a good starting point to minimize the pressure you put on your eyes every day.